Estate Cleanouts

 The Family Meeting Approach

 We've found that successful estate cleanouts always involve clear family communication.
 Schedule a family meeting (in-person or virtual) before anyone begins removing items.
-Our experience shows this prevents misunderstandings and hurt feelings later.

 Recommended Family Meeting Agenda: